 - Compose data analysis reports and feedback with strong writing and proofreading skills.

-- Attend several in-service workshops and staff development sessions to gain new information pertaining to “best practice” teaching.
+- Attend several in-service workshops and staff development sessions to gain new information about “best practice” teaching.

 - Participate in weekly meetings with faculty to discuss departmental goals and upcoming events.